What is an Attending Physician Statement (APS)?

 How does an Attending Physician Statement work?

-An APS is a report written by your doctor to detail your health.
+An Attending Physician Statement is a report written by your doctor to detail your health.
 The information contained in an APS varies and depends on what your insurer is looking for.
-They generally want to understand any of your prior diagnosis, health history, treatments, and possible symptoms of an undiagnosed disease.
+They generally want to understand any of your prior diagnoses, health history, treatments, medical issues, and possible symptoms of an undiagnosed disease.
+It may include information about physical or mental health conditions such as:

 An APS can solidify your life insurance application so you can rest assured that your coverage won’t falter.
 If your questionnaire, paramedical exam, and APS paint the same picture about your health, your insurer will have a significantly harder time denying any coverage upon your death, critical illness, or disability claim.

-Why do insurers need an Attending Physician Statement?
+Why do insurers need an Attending Physician Statement about my medical history?

 The APS ultimately helps an insurer better understand your medical history and current medical status.
 This lets them accurately evaluate your application and manage their own risks.

-While insurance applications already ask you for this information, a medical professional can better document your health.
+While insurance applications already ask you for this information, a medical professional can better document your health and or any medical condition you may have.
 They may see issues that you don’t or understand whether something is “normal” or “average”.

 APS’s become especially important when complex illnesses like cancer are present.
 The APS helps the insurer understand the intricacies of your issue and how you and your doctor have managed it.
 Although paramedical exams can provide some information on complex illnesses, the technicians or nurses who perform these exams aren’t qualified to speak to the more complex health issues that doctors can.